ashleyfae/what-im-reading/README.md

 ## Installation

-1. Upload `what-im-reading` to the `/wp-content/plugins/` directory
+1. Download the zip file from the latest release here: https://github.com/ashleyfae/what-im-reading/releases
+2. Go to Plugins > Add New and upload the zip file.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Appearance -> Widgets and add the 'Goodreads Shelf' widget to your sidebar
+4. Go to Appearance -> Widgets and add the 'Goodreads Shelf' widget to your sidebar

 ## Frequently Asked Questions